Paul Budde

 Furthermore in 747 the Saxons had provided refuge to Grifo, a son of Charles Martel but exposed of by Pippin and his brother Carloman.

 The Frankish wars started increasingly to look like crusades.
 Weapons were blessed by priests, victories were victories of the Lord and defeats were seen as a punishment for a sinning nation.
-No longer were these campaigns aimed at grabbing booty to return home and split the spoils between the war lords, instead they became more of a colonisation, the newly conquered areas were integrated into the empire, new secular and religious laws were enforced and many new dukes and counts were appointed.
+No longer were these campaigns aimed at grabbing booty to return home and split the spoils between the war lords, instead they became more of a colonasation, the newly conquered areas were integrated into the empire, new secular and religious laws were enforced and many new dukes and counts were appointed.

 In 754 Boniface was killed by the Frisii in Dokkum, this apparently had a serious impact on Charlemagne and the life and death of Boniface became an example for his own fundamentalist way of life.

 The Saxon campaign – which started in 772 – became the first known Christian crusade.
-In 772 Charles not simply raided the Saxons but destroyed Irminsul, the first time a political leader became involved in religious affairs, until that time bishops and missionaries had been engaged in such practices but not the secular leaders.
-New campaigns were launched in 775 and 776.
+Charles not simply raided the Saxons but destroyed Irminsul, the first time a political leader became involved in religious affairs, until that time bishops and missionaries had been engaged in such practices but not the secular leaders.
+New campaigns were launched in 773, 775 and 776.

 In order to underline the progress of his campaigns he started to use the newly conquered lands of the Saxons.
 As mentioned above in 776 he started to build an impressive stronghold in Paderborn, aimed to impress the recently overrun Saxons in the region.

-There are indications that the border was established along the river Vechte and at Nordhorn, most probably as elsewhere strongholds were established with bailiffs (schutzen) to guard the border and to ensure that the inhabitants would no longer their pagan religion (See: Barbarians rule).
+There are indications that the border was established along the river Vechte and at Nordhorn, most probably as elsewhere strongholds were established with bailiffs (schutzen) to guard the border and to ensure that the inhabitants would no longer practice their pagan religion (See: Barbarians rule).
 As a consequence Nordhorn started to grow and by 900 had become an independent town.

-For example at a major crossing of the river Vechte he started a fortification that later grew into the city of Nordhorn.
 What did secure long last stability was that after these revolts he codified Saxon law and appointed leading Saxons as counts and local officials.

 Under the Lex Saxonum, the rigid Saxon structured was altered, taking away the power of the frillingi (freemen) and increasing the power of the edhilingui (edelingen- nobels).
 In their hatred for the edhilingui, who had deprived of them of their rights, the frillingi refused to accept Catholicism, which led to more bloodshed in the following decades.

 After he defeated the Saxons he moved onto Bavaria, where his cousin Tassilo had been supporting the Saxons and Lombards.
 He rather easily deposed of him and received the full support of the local nobility From here on he also started to venture beyond the land of the Saxons and battles were fought with people further to the east, the Abotrites, the Wiltzes, the Sorbs, the Avars, the Wends and further to the south the Slavs.
+In the south he defeated the Basks and in 801 his son Louis captured Barcelona and drove the Muslims from this city.

 The Capital Aachen

-Grannus Tower Aachen
+Grannus Tower – Aachen – 2007

 Charles loved Aachen Aquis grani (Grannus was the Celtic god of water), he had regularly visited the old Roman bath here in which he enjoyed swimming.
 When we visited Aachen in 2007 we saw the remnants of Roman columns marking the place of the old baths.
 However in Charles time the town was run down and there wouldn’t have been more than a few hundred inhabitants; a far cry from the 6,000 roman soldiers the ‘resort’ could cater for.